TresAbhi/Redistributables/README.md

 # Redistributables
 This repository contains files that can be redistributed with permission.
-If you got a direct link to a raw file, please download it.
-You are allowed to navigate the repository without permission, however you may not download anything that you were not permitted to.
+If you get a direct link to a file from the owner of the repository, you can download it and you hold the permission to do anything with it.
+You are allowed to navigate the repository without permission, however, you may not download anything that you were not permitted to.
+You are also allowed to redistribute the files that qualify as accessible or are under your rights.